How Grounded is Wikipedia? A Study on Structured Evidential Support and Retrieval

 - HILM

 Wikipedia is a critical resource for modern NLP, serving as a rich repository of up-to-date and citation-backed information on a wide variety of subjects.
 The reliability of Wikipedia -- its groundedness in its cited sources -- is vital to this purpose.
-This work provides a quantitative analysis of the extent to which Wikipedia *is* so grounded and of how readily grounding evidence may be retrieved.
-To this end, we introduce PeopleProfiles -- a large-scale, multi-level dataset of claim support annotations on Wikipedia articles of notable people.
-We show that roughly 20% of claims in Wikipedia *lead* sections are unsupported by the article body; roughly 27% of annotated claims in the article *body* are unsupported by their (publicly accessible) cited sources; and >80% of lead claims cannot be traced to these sources via annotated body evidence.
-Further, we show that recovery of complex grounding evidence for claims that *are* supported remains a challenge for standard retrieval methods.
+This work analyzes both how grounded Wikipedia is and how readily fine-grained grounding evidence can be retrieved.
+To this end, we introduce PeopleProfiles -- a large-scale, multi-level dataset of claim support annotations on biographical Wikipedia articles.
+We show that: (1) ~22% of claims in Wikipedia lead sections are unsupported by the article body; (2) ~30% of claims in the article body are unsupported by their publicly accessible sources; and (3) real-world Wikipedia citation practices often differ from documented standards.
+Finally, we show that complex evidence retrieval remains a challenge -- even for recent reasoning rerankers.